jtauber/pyuca/README.md

     sorted_words = sorted(words, key=c.sort_key)

-``Collator`` takes an optional filename if you need to tailor the collation for your specific language usage.
+``Collator`` can also take an optional filename for specifying a custom collation element table.

 ## License